Cloud native EDA tools & pre-optimized hardware platforms

 Unlimited access to EDA software licenses on-demand

-System-on-Chip (SoC) is an integrated circuit that contains all the required electronic circuits for a fully functional system.
+A System-on-Chip (SoC) is an integrated circuit that contains all the required electronic circuits for a fully functional system.
 We’ve already discussed the basics of SoCs and why they are so critical for the next generation of computing and established many advantages from miniaturization to power efficiency to production methods.
-However, in this article, we’ll be delving into what exactly goes into creating a System on Chip design
+However, in this article, we’ll be delving into what exactly goes into creating a System on Chip design.

 SoCs seek to integrate as many computer components as possible onto a single piece of hardware.
 This integration typically includes the CPU, GPU, memory interfaces, possible cellular communications methods, and other components onto a single die.